 Robyn previously co-founded OneLeap, a London based executive education company, and Level Up, which teaches coding to vulnerable young people in South Africa.
 She has written an acclaimed memoir about growing up in Botswana.
 She is an ambassador for the Access to Medicine Index, an advisor to the Responsible Mining Index, a World Economic Forum Young Global Leader and a Gates Scholar.
 She has a BSc in Bioinformatics from Auckland and a Masters in Bioscience Enterprise from Cambridge.

 Alex is a journalist, columnist and novelist who has worked in print, radio and television.
 He has written for The Guardian, The Spectator, The Huffington Post, The Times Literary Supplement and Fast Company, among others.
 His debut novel, The Beast, is published in September 2017.
 He also translates German fiction and has taught at Oxford University.

 Ella Mae Lewis

-Ella Mae worked previously at the Global Fund to End Slavery, where she handled the data analytics and fieldwork portfolio for Africa.
+Ella Mae was previously with the Global Fund to End Slavery, where she ran the data analytics and fieldwork portfolio for Africa.
 Prior to joining the Fund, Ella Mae worked on supply chain systems at the Walk Free Foundation, including lobbying with members of the House of Lords around the UK Modern Slavery Bill.
-She studied Modern History at Oxford, was a full Opportunities Bursar and taught herself to code.
+She studied Modern History at Oxford, was a Sutton Trust Alumna, a full Opportunities Bursar and taught herself to code.

 Sheila Lirio Marcelo

 Sheila Lirio Marcelo is the Founder, Chairwoman and CEO of care.com; a public company that is the world’s largest online care destination with 20.7 million members in 18 countries.
 Sheila frequently speaks about women, technology and leadership, and has presented alongside former US President Barrack Obama.
 Sheila has been named a ‘Top 10 Women Entrepreneur’ by Fortune, is a Henry Crown Fellow of the Aspen Institute and was recently appointed to the Massachusetts Competitive Partnership.
 She graduated from Mount Holyoke, where she also holds an honorary Doctorate of Humane Letters, and received her JD/MBA from Harvard University.